Types of Subdivision

 - Where possible, given the other criteria in this subsection, the subdivision will be designed in a manner that respects natural capital, including but not limited to soils, vegetation, water bodies and their associated riparian areas, and views.

-- The parcel has year round physical and legal access to a developed MD roadway.
+- The parcel has year round physical and legal access to a developed County roadway.

 - Subdivision of the parcel does not negatively impact adjacent agricultural uses.